LaneCommunityCollege/dqp-spidergraphs/README.md

 outcomes and view them in a graphical way.

 ## Server Config ##
 The application was written using PHP (5.x) and MySQL (5.x) on a Linux server.
-PHP and MySQL is used conservatively, so you should be able to install this on any server with current versions of PHP/MySQL and have it up and running within a few minutes.
+PHP and MySQL are used conservatively, so you should be able to install this on any server with current versions of PHP/MySQL and have it up and running within a few minutes.

 ## Install ##
 1. Download the lastest version